-- A. Teacher Education Program: Individuals pursuing academic programs that lead to teacher licensure must seek admission to the teacher education program by the end of their sophomore year. - B. Student Teaching Program: In the spring semester of the junior year all preservice teachers must seek admission to the student teaching program.
-See index for page numbers for the Teacher Education and Student Teaching Program.
+Teacher Education Program: Individuals pursuing academic programs that lead to teacher licensure must seek admission to the teacher education program by the end of their sophomore year.

+Student Teaching Program: In the spring semester of the junior year all preservice teachers must seek admission to the student teaching program.

-- In order to be licensed to teach in a secondary school in Montana, a student is required to have a teaching minor as well as the teaching major in a subject field that is acceptable for licensure. - All degree students should review requirements for graduation as described in this catalog. - All history for secondary education students must have a minimum 2.5 cumulative grade point average.
+- 1. See page 130 for Secondary Education Requirements. - 2.
+All degree students should review requirements for graduation as described in this catalog. - 3.
+All history for secondary education students must have a minimum 2.5 cumulative grade point average.
 All Professional Education Requirements, Major Program Requirements, and Other Program Requirements must be completed with a grade of "C" or better.